rakmaya/mongo/src/mongo/db/exec/timeseries/hcindex/README.md

 query planner about HCIndex and don't rename metadata fields.
 Pushdown metadata predicates to the bucket level using the inverted index.

+**Query Pipeline rewrite**
+MongoDB's query planner optimizes the query pipeline in certain cases where if the first two stages are ($_internalUnpackBucket, $match) it rewrites the pipeline to ($match, $_internalUnpackBucket).
+This won't work for HCIndex since the metadata is encoded in the data section and not in the meta field.
+For now this optimization is disabled for HCIndex collections.
+Later we can add the necessary logic to the query planner to handle HCIndex collections correctly.

+ In this case, it combines
+the two stages into a single stage0 = $_internalUnpackBucket.
+This causes the event filter hack to fail since there is no longer a separate $match stage.

 ### TODO: Make Verify Function Work with HCIndex
 **Issue**: The metadata verifier in `timeseries_write_ops_utils_internal.cpp` currently skips HCIndex batches entirely.
 **Current Workaround**: Added `!batch->isHCIndexBatch &&` checks to skip verification